 Behind this development was the strong demand for more convenient banking from South Korean customers – known to be early adopters of new technologies.
 Having been gradually forced to close their branches in recent years, banks have had to make corresponding efforts to retain their customers by expanding their services in innovative ways.

-The launch of digital banksThe launch of the first two digital banks in South Korea in 2017, K Bank and Kakao Bank, marked an important step toward digital banking.
+The launch of digital banksThe launch of digital banks (K Bank and Kakao Bank in 2017 and Toss Bank in 2021) marked an important step toward digital banking in South Korea.
 These banks, also known as internet-only banks or neobanks, have no physical branches and operate only through digital channels.

 The success of Kakao Bank is particularly noteworthy here.
 With its intuitive, easy-to-use banking app and convenient services such as opening a bank account within minutes, Kakao Bank has now become one of the leading digital banks in Asia.
 As a positive side effect, the rise of digital banks has also led to traditional banks launching better and more customer-friendly apps.

 In a short time, South Korea has experienced rapid digital transformation in the banking sector.
 Its strong information and communications technology (ICT) infrastructure and the growing fintech industry have undoubtedly spurred the overall development.
 Continuing the trend, but also managing the potential risks, such as mobile banking frauds, will be important for the South Korean banking industry in the future.